+LUKE 16:13

-LUKE 16:13 "No one can serve two masters.
+No one can serve two masters.
 For you will hate one and love the other; you will be devoted to one and despise the other.
-You cannot serve both God and money."
+You cannot serve God and be enslaved to money.

-PROVERBS 3:9-10 9 Honor the Lord with your wealth and with the best part of everything you produce.
-10 Then he will fill your barns with grain, and your vats will overflow with good wine.
+Honor the Lord with your wealth and with the best part of everything you produce.
+Then he will fill your barns with grain, and your vats will overflow with good wine.

-PROVERBS 13:11 Wealth from get-rich-quick schemes quickly disappears; wealth from hard work grows over time.
+Wealth from get-rich-quick schemes quickly disappears; wealth from hard work grows over time.

+ECCLESIASTES 5:10

-ECCLESIASTES 5:10 Those who love money will never have enough.
+Those who love money will never have enough.
 How meaningless to think that wealth brings true happiness!

+HEBREWS 13:5

-HEBREWS 13:5 Don't love money; be satisfied with what you have.
+Don't love money; be satisfied with what you have.
 For God has said, "I will never fail you.
 I will never abandon you."

+1 TIMOTHY 6:6-10

-I TIMOTHY 6:6-10 6 Yet true godliness with contentment is itself great wealth.
-7 After all, we brought nothing with us when we came into the world, and we can't take anything with us when we leave it.
-8 So if we have enough food and clothing, let us be content.
-9 But people who long to be rich fall into temptation and are trapped by many foolish and harmful desires that plunge them into ruin and destruction.
-10 For the love of money is the root of all kinds of evil.
+Yet true godliness with contentment is itself great wealth.
+After all, we brought nothing with us when we came into the world, and we can't take anything with us when we leave it.
+So if we have enough food and clothing, let us be content.
+But people who long to be rich fall into temptation and are trapped by many foolish and harmful desires that plunge them into ruin and destruction.
+For the love of money is the root of all kinds of evil.
 And some people, craving money, have wandered from the true faith and pierced themselves with many sorrows.

+1 TIMOTHY 6:17-19

-1 TIMOTHY 6:17-1917 Teach those who are rich in this world not to be proud and not to trust in their money, which is so unreliable.
+Teach those who are rich in this world not to be proud and not to trust in their money, which is so unreliable.
 Their trust should be in God, who richly gives us all we need for our enjoyment.
-18 Tell them to use their money to do good.
+Tell them to use their money to do good.
 They should be rich in good works and generous to those in need, always being ready to share with others.
-19 By doing this they will be storing up their treasure as a good foundation for the future so that they may experience true life.
+By doing this they will be storing up their treasure as a good foundation for the future so that they may experience true life.

-MATTHEW 6:19-2119 "Don't store up treasures here on earth, where moths eat them and rust destroys them, and where thieves break in and steal.20 Store your treasures in heaven, where moths and rust cannot destroy, and thieves do not break in and steal.21 Wherever your treasure is, there the desires of your heart will also be.
+Don't store up treasures here on earth, where moths eat them and rust destroys them, and where thieves break in and steal.
+Store your treasures in heaven, where moths and rust cannot destroy, and thieves do not break in and steal.
+Wherever your treasure is, there the desires of your heart will also be.